 Owners should track their horse’s bodyweight and body condition score each month.
 Reduce the amount of time the horse is muzzled if excessive bodyweight and body condition is lost.
 Conversely, if the horse starts to gain bodyweight (or is not losing bodyweight), it might be best to house the horse in a drylot and feed a reduced calorie hay diet (i.e. mature grass hay).
 The goal should be for the horse to lose weight slowly but steadily.
 If excessive bodyweight continues to plague the horse, we recommend working with an equine nutritionist and your veterinarian to identify additional solutions for weight loss.

 This article is reprinted with permission from Krishona Martinson, PhD, University of Minnesota.
 This and other horse nutrition articles can be found at http://www.extension.umn.edu/agriculture/horse/nutrition/.

-- Initial grazing should be limited to 15 to 20 minutes and gradually increased each day by 15 minutes until the horses are out for about 4 or 5 hours, at which time they can be allowed unrestricted time.
+The initial grazing period should be limited to 15 to 20 minutes.
+Each day, the grazing time can be increased by 15 minutes until the horses are comfortably grazing for about 4 or 5 hours.
+At this point, they can be allowed unrestricted time on the pasture.

 Allowing horses too much initial grazing time can lead to digestive disturbances.
 The microflora in their gut requires time to adjust to the difference in forage sources.
 To minimize this risk, it is crucial to gradually increase their grazing time.